 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Lips can become swollen if fluid builds up in the skin tissue or if there is underlying inflammation.
-This causes them to appear larger than usual.
+Causes include allergic reactions, angioedema, and injuries.

 Swollen lips have a range of causes, which vary from normal to potentially dangerous.